dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/04-hello-for-loops/README.md

 Nice.

 If you're up for the challenge, there are some clever ways to refactor these two for loops so that you only need one.
 [Here's one way](hello-world-up-down-one-for.ino) I did it using the `abs()` function and the conditional operator (it's a fancy if statement).

+Of course, there are also some things we can do to improve our version with two for loops.
+Let's see what we can do to make it more robust.